Here is how it looks to those of us who can't see past the Antarctic Cottonwood cloaking:

-In the meantime, please enjoy an excerpt from Book One, as Maggie discovers the Kathlin Rory Carrick Castle for the very first time.
+Below is the moment Maggie saw the Kathlin Rory Carrick Castle for the first time.

 Tachyon gave a wind-washed chime, then began his descent.
 Maggie brought her gaze forward just as the sea horse dipped into a puffy white cloud, surrounding her with a heavenly glow for a second or two, before bursting through the other side.
 The king’s mount angled left and down towards the